 In recent years the waterfalls have become more popular (especially for Chinese tourists who crowd the Chinese side of the river banks for a good view) but on mornings and evenings, you can almost have the entire place to yourself.
 Visit during the tail end of the rainy season for the most water or just after a major rainstorm to see the twin falls merge into one thundering applause.

-To get here, it’s best to take a private car hire from Hanoi or a local bus from Cao Bang.
+To get here, it’s best to take a private car hire from Hanoi or a local bus from Cao Bang Province.
 It will cost around 70,000 Dong ($3 USD) and take around two hours.
 For a return journey, you can hail the bus from the main highway route at any point (perfect if you do any of the nearby walks).

 Allegedly local Vietnamese police occasionally target foreigns to buy a ‘visa’ to visit the falls (as it’s crossing an international border) of around 200,000 Dong ($8.50 USD) for the whole group so have your passports on you just in case you are prompted.